RobertoMachorro/Moped/README.md

 It kind of feels heavier than it should and in the way.
 There are [known settings](https://www.techjunkie.com/textedit-plain-text-mode/) to make it look and feel lighter, but inside it's still the same.
 You can [get the source](https://developer.apple.com/library/archive/samplecode/TextEdit/Introduction/Intro.html) and peek inside.
 It's bigger and with older code than it needs to be.

-*Moped* intends on feeling like Notepad, while being a full native of macOS.
+*Moped* intends on feeling like Notepad, while being a full native of macOS, with a touch of modern syntax highlight and themes.

 ## Manifesto - Advanced Users